 Hosting your website with us

-DoodleIT take security very seriously.
-We understand that nothing can be 100% safe online but at the same time we understand that there is much that we can do to make things more secure.
+DoodleIT takes security very seriously.
+We understand that nothing can be 100% safe online but at the same time, we understand that there is much that we can do to make things more secure.
 Let’s take responsibility for our data and do everything we can to keep our personal information as secure as possible.

-DoodleIT are website designers and developers based in Ruthin, Denbighshire.
+DoodleIT is based in Ruthin, Denbighshire.
 We have been providing web design North Wales since 2003.
 We provide ongoing support via phone and email for the times when you need help or just someone to talk to about an idea.